Gayaza High School: Victoria Kisarale (2009–2019)

-Victoria Sserunkuuma Kisarale, fondly known as Kisa came to Gayaza High School in 1998 as deputy head teacher under Mrs. Ruth Kavuma and later Mrs. Joy Male.
-In 2009 she was made substantive headteacher and served as so for 10 years until she retired in August 2019.
-She did a lot to inculcate values in the students with emphasis on the 21st century skills.
+Victoria Sserunkuuma Kisarale, fondly known as Kisa, came to Gayaza High School in 1998 as deputy head teacher under Kavuma and later Joy Male.
+In 2009 she was made substantive headteacher, and served for 10 years until she retired in August 2019.
+She did a lot to inculcate values in the students with emphasis on 21st century skills.

-It was during her time that the school gate was given a face lift, dining room expanded, swimming pool pavilion constructed and the new administration block started on by the Old Girls.
-She also saw the school farm flourishing during her time.
-She has greatly impacted on the education of the girl child and inspired many.
-She will be fondly remembered by the staff and students she worked with in her era.
+During her time, the school gate was given a face lift, the dining room was expanded, the swimming pool pavilion was constructed and the new administration block was started by the Old Girls.
+She also saw the school farm flourish during her time.
+She greatly impacted on the education of the girl child and inspired many.

 Kizito Robinah Katongole (2019–present)

-Robinah, the current head teacher, took office on Thursday - 10 October 2019.
-Being an Old Girl, she isn't a new face on the Gayaza High School compound.
-Formerly, a literature teacher for about 17 years before she acted as Deputy Head Teacher under Victoria S. Kisarale.
-We await what the future holds for the school under her stewardship.
+Robinah, the current head teacher, took office on 10 October 2019.
+Being an Old Girl, she was not a new face on the Gayaza High School compound.
+Formerly a literature teacher for about 17 years before she acted as deputy head teacher under Kisarale.

 Student residences

 Gayaza High School has 8 student dormitories which are named after prominent Ugandans, politicians or after administrators at the school.
-They include;
+They include: